tkortz/isorc20_experiments/README.md

 ### a) Remove images from before the replay started

 The sensors (e.g., RGB camera) can begin saving images before the replay is entirely set up.
-Fortunately, the ground-truth detection files include in the filename the starting frame number, e.g., `vehicle_bboxes_96243.txt`.
+For this reason, the ground-truth detection files include in the filename the starting frame number, e.g., `vehicle_bboxes_96243.txt`.
 Verify that the two detection files have the same starting frame, and then delete any images with a lower frame number from the following three directories:

 * `${CARLA_DIR}/PythonAPI/examples/isorc20/${SCENARIO_NAME}/rgb`
 * `${CARLA_DIR}/PythonAPI/examples/isorc20/${SCENARIO_NAME}/depth`